Ordoptimus/brahmi-keyboard/README.md

 ## Brahmi Keyboard
-This project aims to creat an Input for the Brahmi Script, on modern Android devices capable of rendering Brahmi Unicode.
+This project aims to creat an Input for the Brahmi Script, to be used on modern Android devices capable of rendering Brahmi Unicode.

+About Brahmi -
+The Brahmi Script is the parent script of all Indic scripts and the extended Brahmic Family.
+It is the oldest alphasyllabary in the world.
+One of its famed descendants include Devanāgarī.
+It is pronounced as: <i>braa-m-hee</i>, and thus alternatively spelled as Bramhi (IAST: Brāmhī).

+<h4>Brahmi specifications -</h4>
+<p> Unicode Block : U+11000 - U+1107F <br>
+ISO 15924 : Brah, 300 <br>
+ISO 15924 Script Code : BRAHMI </p>

 <img src="images/SS-light-borderless.jpg" width="400" alt="light theme borderless"> <img src="images/SS-dark-bordered.jpg" width="400" alt="dark theme bordered">

 Features:
 - Brahmi Input
 - Optional Bramhi Number row
+- Input switching key to shift to primary keyboard (if active)
+- Additional characters on longpress for specific keys
-- Small size (<1MB)
+- Resource light and tiny in size (<1MB)
 - Adjustable keyboard height for more screen space
 - Swipe space to move pointer
 - Delete swipe